 Since 2011 and the end of the Shuttle Program, the FDO, a mainstay in the US Manned Space Program since the Mercury Program, has been retired.
 Trajectory monitoring for the International Space Station (ISS) Program is done in a much more automated and far less dynamic manner, negating the need for the FDO position of an active earth-launched spacecraft.
 In addition, the computational capabilities have become more distributed and the actual displays are far different than these.

 HOWEVER – in the spirit of capturing memories from the Space Shutttle era, this is an exclusive “over-the-shoulder” view of what the Flight Dynamics Officer looks at in the Mission Control Center during Space Shuttle missions!

 If you have any questions about anything presented here, feel free to contact me.

 Once the Shuttle is on-orbit, the FDO’s job is only beginning!
-From trajectory determination to maneuver planning to rendezvous and deploy operations, the FDO is busy keeping an eye on “all things trajectory”.
+From precise trajectory determination to detailed maneuver planning to rendezvous and deploy operations, the FDO is busy keeping an eye on “all things trajectory”.

 Entry operations take the Shuttle from 17,500 MPH to a dead-stop on a runway half-a-world-away in about an hour.
 See what the FDO is doing during both the planning of the deorbit burn and the monitoring of the atmospheric flight!